Julie Oeming Badiee: Early life and education

 Julie Oeming Badiee was born as Julie Anne Oeming on March 30, 1947, in Saginaw, Michigan.
 Her parents were Marilyn (née McKeever) and Joseph Albert Oeming.
 She graduated in 1965 from Arthur Hill High School.

 Badiee attended the University of Michigan, and received a B.A. degree in 1969 in German, a M.A. degree in 1971, and a doctorate degree in 1978 in art history.
-Her dissertation was titled, An Islamic Cosmography : The Illustrations of the Sarre Qazwīnī (1978).
+Her dissertation was titled An Islamic Cosmography : The Illustrations of the Sarre Qazwīnī (1978).

 Career

 Badiee taught from 1971 to 1973 at the Saginaw Valley State College (now Saginaw Valley State University).

 Badiee was a member of the Baháʼí Faith since 1970.
 In 1972, she married Heshmatollah "Heshmat" Badiee from Iran in a Baháʼí marriage ceremony.
 Together they had one daughter.
 They were members of the Assembly of the Baháʼí of Westminster.
 Additionally she did scholarly work on the Baháʼí.

-She taught at Western Maryland College (now McDaniel College) in Westminster, Michigan from 1978 until her death in 2001.
+She taught at Western Maryland College (now McDaniel College) in Westminster, Maryland from 1978 until her death in 2001.
 While teaching Islamic art history at Western Maryland College in 1980 she received a note on her desk that read "death to Iran", during the Iran hostage crisis.
 In 1984, she was promoted to associate professor, and was the chairman of the art and art history department from 1984 until 1992.
 Badiee was awarded in 1996 the first Ira G. Zepp Distinguished Teaching Award from Western Maryland College.